egegl/ard-cannabis-absa/README.md

-# ard-cannabis-sentiment

 Code and results for *Fine-Tuned and Prompted Models for Traditional and Aspect-Based Sentiment in Autoimmune Rheumatic Disease (ARD) Reddit Discussions*.

-The corpus contains 479 annotated examples from seven ARD subreddits, each labeled for traditional (whole-text) sentiment and for aspect-based sentiment toward a cannabis term.
+The dataset contains 479 annotated examples from seven ARD subreddits, each labeled for traditional (whole-text) sentiment and for aspect-based sentiment toward a cannabis term.
 We compare fine-tuned DeBERTa classifiers, trained in a 2×2 design (original vs. LLM-augmented training data, unweighted vs.